Father · Son · Holy Spirit

 Every Morning, New

 "His mercies are new every morning; great is your faithfulness" (Lam 3:22–23).
-Written in the midst of Jerusalem's destruction, this declaration of God's faithfulness is not denial of pain — it is defiant trust anchored in God's track record.
+Written in the midst of Jerusalem's destruction, this declaration is not denial of pain — it is defiant trust anchored in God's track record.
 He has never broken a promise.
 "He who promised is faithful" (Heb 10:23).
-What He says, He does.

 Lam 3:22–23 · Heb 10:23 · 2 Tim 2:13